schrmh/HMRT/README.md

 This is WIP but useable!
 Feel free to contribute (e.g. code or tutorials)
+[29th March 2021]: Fixed full rebuild.
+Problem was that the variable content changed cause at some point I switched from numbers to strings in the case.
+However, I did not test the created HomeMenu after this change but don't think something broke.
+Btw. those errors at the last step — the BUILD step — are normal cause WINE is still used there!
 [14th November 2020]: Broke full rebuild with some changes.
 Choose previous commit or call each step individually until I fix it.
 Added `bclimtool` and `darctool` and a script `extractLZ` so that GNU/Linux users don't need to wait until Kuriimu2 (which uses dotnetcore!) finally works to be able to view PNG files within bclim files..
 Useful tip: Use `magick display 'vid:*.png'` (needs `imagemagick`) to view all png files in a folder at once.